Numerical characterizations for integral dependence of graded ideals: Finiteness of l(J/I) and the equality of their saturation density functions

-In this section we show that the assertion that $\ell_R(\overline{J}/{\overline{I}})<\infty$ is equivalent to the assertion that the saturation density functions of $I$ and $J$ are the same.
-In fact, we prove the assertion that if the saturation density functions of $I$ and $J$ agree on any integer $>{\bf d}$ (which is same as the assertion that their adic density functions agree on that point) then $\ell_R(\overline{J}/{\overline{I}})<\infty$.
+In this section we show that $\ell_R(\overline{J}/{\overline{I}})<\infty$ is equivalent to saying that the saturation density functions of $I$ and $J$ are the same.
+In fact, we prove a stronger statement that if the saturation density functions of $I$ and $J$ agree on any single integer $c>{\bf d}$ (which we know is same as the assertion that their adic density functions agree on that point) then $\ell_R(\overline{J}/{\overline{I}})<\infty$.

-For this assertion we provide two proofs: \begin{enumerate} \item An algebraic proof using a result due to Simis, Ulrich, and Vasconcelos \cite[Theorem 3.3]{SUV01}.
-This proof requires no assumptions on the ground field $k$. \item A geometric proof using a result due to Fulger, Koll\'ar, and Lehmann \cite[Theorem $A$]{FKL16}.
-Since here in the geometric proof we use $\R$-divisors, the equality of the adic functions at any real point $x>{\bf d}$ would be sufficient.
+For this assertion we provide two proofs: \begin{enumerate} \item An algebraic proof using a result due to Simis-Ulrich-Vasconcelos \cite[Theorem 3.3]{SUV01}.
+This proof requires no assumptions on the ground field $k$. \item A geometric proof using a result due to Fulger-Koll\'ar-Lehmann \cite[Theorem $A$]{FKL16}.
+Since here in the geometric proof we use $\R$-divisors, the equality of the adic functions at any real number $x>{\bf d}$ would be sufficient.
 However, we need to further assume that the underlying field $k$ is perfect. \end{enumerate}